ibpsa/project1-boptest/examples/python/baseline_testing/README.md

 The baseline testing results for the typical days with constant pricing scenario is tabulated in the following table and depicted in the scatterplot.
 To provide a convincing benchmark, the heating month average, cooling month average, and annual average for different KPIs are provided in the last three rows.
+For a specific sceanrio (e.g., constant+peak_cool_day), one could compare the customized controller performance with the baseline case results (row 2).
+In addition, the cooling month average (row 16) and annual average results could be compared (row 17).

 <h4 align="center"> Typical Day Testing Result Table for Testcase bestest_air </h4>